s3ql/s3ql/developer-notes/block_cache.md

 2. Iterate a **snapshot** (`list(self.cache.values())`) — a copy is necessary because the dict may change during iteration.
 3. For each entry:
    - If dirty: call `upload_if_dirty(el)`.
 If it returns `True` (upload started or already in transit), set `sth_in_transit = True` and skip eviction.
-   - If clean: `await self.mlock.acquire(inode, blockno)`, then re-validate (entry may have been removed or re-dirtied while waiting for the lock).
+   - If clean: `await self.block_lock.acquire(inode, blockno)`, then re-validate (entry may have been removed or re-dirtied while waiting for the lock).
 If still clean and still in cache, call `self.cache.remove(...)` which closes the file handle, decrements `cache.size`, and unlinks the backing file.
 4. If any entries were in transit, call `await self.wait()` (which blocks until an upload completes), then loop back to step 1.

 The re-validation in step 3 is essential: between iterating the snapshot and acquiring the lock, another task may have evicted the entry, re-dirtied it, or replaced it entirely.